Mimi Driscoll Bennett, Director of Annual Giving, Kaleideum.

 Ashley Bennington, Associate, Morgenstern & Associates, PLLC Ashley is a Board Certified Specialist in Family Law and an adjunct professor of law at Elon University School of Law teaching family law.
 She received a B.S.W. from Campbell University and her J.D. from Wake Forest University.
 During her time at Wake Forest, Ashley was able to spend time working with the attorneys of the Children’s Law Center.

-Susan Boyles, Vice Chair, Partner, Kilpatrick Townsend & Stockton.
+Susan Boyles, Chair, Partner, Kilpatrick Townsend & Stockton.
 Susan focuses her practice on commercial litigation and insurance coverage disputes.
 Susan has been recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation and Personal Injury Litigation.
 Susan has served as a volunteer attorney in the guardian ad litem program in Forsyth County since 2002.
 She also represents guardians ad litem in appellate proceedings through the GAL Appellate Advocacy program.
 She earned a B.A. in Journalism and her juris doctor degree with honors from UNC-Chapel Hill.

 Penn Broyhill, Assistant District Attorney, Forsyth County